marshallnw18/Bash-Script-Practice/README.md

 # Bash Script Practice
-The bash scripts in this repository are practice scripts I've completed throughout the process of teaching myself Linux (centOS7/Ubuntu) sever administation!
+The bash scripts in this repository are small practice scripts I've completed throughout the process of teaching myself Linux (centOS7/Ubuntu) sever administation!

 ## Web Server List Iteration
 This script shows off the basics of: